 Start off a pitch with what you know best — yourself.
 While I don’t think you should focus solely on yourself throughout your entire pitch, starting off with a personal anecdote can help you speak with more authenticity and foster empathy.

 The key here isn’t to focus on the product’s merits.
-How many sales pitches start off with “This product helped me achieve X results in X amount of time”?
+How many product pitches start off with “This product helped me achieve X results in X amount of time”?
 A lot.
 And I’m already yawning.
 And no one cares about results unless they know the problem first.

 Your personal anecdote should focus on a problem that your product can solve.
 Make it as excruciating as you’d like — and don’t forget to be genuine and connect your anecdote to their business.